coryasilva/squrll/README.md

 #### Numeric

-_Numbers are validated by bounds in hopes to help prevent database exceptions and instead in form the user with an error message.
+_Numbers are validated by sql type bounds in hopes to help prevent database exceptions and instead inform the user with an error message.
 See the ValidatorTests.cfc for examples._

 #### Date/Time Formats

-_A subset of the ISO 8601 standard has been employed_
+_A subset of the ISO 8601 standard has been employed.
+(TL'DR Dashes and colons are required)_

 - `YYYY-MM-DD`
 - `YYYY-MM-DDTHH:MM`